 Each spring, Steamboat Lake is the nesting ground for greater sandhill cranes.
 Over 200 species of migratory and resident birds are known to spend time in the park, including northern harrier, osprey, great blue heron, western screech owl, western bluebird, hairy and downy woodpeckers and red-winged blackbird.
 Located in the Pacific Flyway, the reservoir attracts many shorebirds and waterfowl.

-Stagecoach offers excellent opportunities for bird watching, with a variety of species year round including dusky grouse, sharp-tailed grouse, and a wide variety of songbirds, hawks, and falcons.
+Stagecoach offers excellent opportunities for bird watching with a variety of species year round including dusky grouse, sharp-tailed grouse, and a wide variety of songbirds, hawks, and falcons.
 In the summer, it is possible to spot white-faced ibis and American White Pelicans.

 Sandhill cranes stage here during migratory travel and care for their young until they are ready to fly.
 Blue Heron rookeries co-exist with nesting bald eagles in the winter, and the park also hosts a variety of other avian species.

 Arkansas Headwaters has a large variety of birds that reside in the park.
-Visitors year round can spot everything from common mergansers, yellow warblers and stellar jays to great horned owls, kingfishers and great blue herons can be spotted at the Arkansas Headwaters Recreation Area.
+Visitors year round can spot everything from common mergansers, yellow warblers and stellar jays to great horned owls, golden and bald eagles, kingfishers and great blue herons at the Arkansas Headwaters Recreation Area.

 The natural habitats are remarkably undisturbed and unfragmented, offering outstanding wildlife viewing.
 Visitors may glimpse more than 100 species of birds including prairie and peregrine falcons, golden eagles, American kestrels, sharp-shinned hawks and an assortment of migrant and resident songbirds, as well as a breeding population of wild turkeys.

 With nearly 400 documented species of birds in Bent County, John Martin Reservoir is a premier birding area.
 This park is wonderful for viewing many species of birds.
 Two federally protected shorebirds, the least tern and the piping plover, nest here in spring and summer.
 Many other species of birds are found including bald eagles, scaled quail, mallard ducks, and turkey vultures.